 An article from the American Academy of Ophthalmology website states:

 "The patient who complains of double vision can have something as benign as dry eye or as life-threatening as an intracranial tumor.
 The cause may be as rare as Wernicke encephalopathy or as common as convergence insufficiency."

-Astigmatism refers to an abnormally curved cornea.
-In many cases, corrective lenses (glasses or contact lenses) can counteract the curvature and correct the passage of incoming light into the eye.
+Astigmatism: This refers to an abnormally curved cornea.
+Corrective glasses or contact lenses often can counteract the curvature and correct the passage of incoming light into the eye.